Aidanjosiah02/archive_tools-python/README.md

 create_symlinks.py will create relative symlinks within folders whose name is specified in a list in a text file.
 I probably could have used the associated json files for this, but I wanted to try it this way for now.
 This text file must be created from https://github.com/mikf/gallery-dl using the "postprocessors" section of the "config.json" file included here.
 Personal information was removed only from the "deviantart" section.
 Place your "id", "secret", and "refresh-token" codes there instead.
 Commands are included in "gallery-dl_commands.txt".
 I use MS Edge, so just change this to Chrome or Firefox if you use those.

+-

+batch_download.py downloads all files of the extension specified if they exist as direct links to a file.
+If you can inspect a webpage and the links to the files exist in the html, this will retrieve them.